If we don’t win, you don’t pay.

 - 0.00: Zero structural damage.

-4. Utilize the mileage multiplier – The insurer will calculate a mileage deduction based upon their formula.
+4. Utilize the mileage multiplier – The insurer will calculate a mileage deduction based on their formula.
 The auto’s adjusted value discussed in step 3 above gets multiplied using the mileage multiplier.
 Hence, the diminished value of the automobile boils down to this formula

 - 1.00 – 0-19,999 miles.